German Wrestling Federation

 German Wrestling Federation (GWF) is a professional wrestling promotion which has been founded and is based in Berlin, Germany.

 While the promotion has toured through Germany and has held events in Bochum, Rostock, Lübeck, Hennigsdorf and Hamburg among other cities, most of the GWF events are being held at their homebase in Germany.

 Aide the monthly events, the German Wrestling Federation also runs a wrestling school in Berlin-Neukölln since 1997.
-The most famous graduates of this school are the current WWE superstars Alexander Wolfe and Ilja Dragunov, (who was trained by Tischer in a subsidiary school in Dresden) as well as Wesna Busic, Blue Nikita, Jazzy Gabert and Lucky Kid.
+The most famous graduates of this school include Axel Tischer, Ilja Dragunov (who was trained by Tischer), Wesna Busic, Blue Nikita, Jazzy Gabert and Lucky Kid.

-Not only the students of the wrestling school compete in the shows, but also renowned international superstars entered the ring.
-Among the most famous names are wrestlers like A-Kid, "Headshrinker" Alofa, Aoife Valkyrie, Atsushi Aoki, Bram, Brian Cage, Cannonball Grizzly, Carlito, Chris Masters, Chris Raaber, Christopher Daniels, CIMA, Colt Cabana, Dalton Castle, Da Mack, Dominik Dijakovic, Doug Williams, Drago, Fabian Aichner, Jamie Hayter, Jody Fleisch, Joe E. Legend, Joe Hendry, Jonny Storm, Kenny Williams, Killer Kelly, Killian Dain, Marcel Barthel, "Session Moth" Martina, Matt Riddle, El Phantasmo, Robby Brookside, Saraya Knight, T-Hawk, Tom La Ruffa, Tommy Dreamer, Toni Storm, Veda Scott, WALTER and Xia Brookside.

-In addition, P. J. Black, Matt Cross, Angélico, Oliver Carter, Too Cold Scorpio, Ulf Herman, John Klinger and Moose, among others, won titles in the German Wrestling Federation.

 History

 The German Wrestling Federation was founded under the name "Graefe Wrestling Federation" by Ahmed Chaer and Crazy Sexy Mike (Hussen Chaer) and their friends, who lived in the Graefestrasse in Berlin-Neukölln.
-They quickly changed their name to "German Wrestling Federation", following the example of the World Wrestling Federation.
+They quickly changed their name to "German Wrestling Federation", following the example of the World Wrestling Entertainment.
 The first show called "GWF Winter Slam" took place in December 1995.

 The GWF Training School was founded two years later in order to train young people who could compete in the shows.
 The school still exists today and is coached by Ahmed Chaer and Crazy Sexy Mike as well as Orlando Silver, who started his career as a Luchador in Mexico before moving to Berlin.
 In 2011 an offshoot of the school was also founded in Dresden.
 The trainer there was Alexander Wolfe, who trained Ilja Dragunov among others.

-Growth and cooperations
+Growth and cooperation

 In 2010, the German Wrestling Federation worked closely with German Stampede Wrestling (GSW) Thus, the German Wrestling Federation functioned as a development territory and training school of GSW.
 However, after GSW closed down, the German Wrestling Federation started to hold events on their own again.

 There were also cooperation shows with other wrestling promotions.
-For example in 2015 with westside Xtreme Wrestling (wXw) or in 2003 with Athletik Club Weinheim (ACW).
-In 2017 GWF collaborated with WhatCulture Pro Wrestling (WCPW) and jointly organized the German qualifying tournament for the Pro Wrestling World Cup in Berlin, which was ultimately won by KUSHIDA later that year.
+For example in 2015 with westside Xtreme Wrestling or in 2003 with Athletik Club Weinheim.
+In 2017 GWF collaborated with WhatCulture Pro Wrestling and jointly organized the German qualifying tournament for the Pro Wrestling World Cup in Berlin, which was ultimately won by Kushida later that year.